Spark-Embedded/spark-embedded.github.io/_what_we_do/2020-04-29-consulting.markdown

 project-date: 2020-04-29
 client: Start Bootstrap
 category: Consulting
-description: "We offer expert consulting to guide your team, including high-level architectural design, product road-mapping, technical feasibility studies, and targeted training to improve your development processes."
+description: "We provide expert consulting to guide your team through its toughest challenges, from high-level architectural reviews and product road-mapping to technical feasibility studies and targeted training to improve your engineering workflows and processes."
 ---